 The Parade of Lights is a two-mile holiday extravaganza with marching bands, illuminated floats, and cultural displays.
 The parade is free and open to the public and has been happening yearly in Denver since 1975.

 During the evening, there is also an appearance by Santa and Major Waddles the Penguin.
 The parade is estimated to last about 60 minutes.
-For those that can’t make it live downtown, the parade is aired on 9NEWS.
+For those who can’t make it live downtown, the parade is aired on 9NEWS.

 Early December | winterindenver.com

 There are certainly plenty of fun events to attend throughout the year in Denver.
 Before you head out, check the website to learn more about attending the fest, including any costs, what you can and can’t bring, if it’s dog or family-friendly, as well as where to park.